 pContext is a pointer to the drawing context to modify. psFont is a pointer to the font to be used.

-This function sets the font to be used for string drawing operations in the specified drawing context.
+This function sets the font to be used for string drawing operations in the specified drawing context psContext is a pointer to the drawing context to initialize.

 3.3.3.6 GrContextInit

 Initializes a drawing context.